codedesign-webapp/pwa-about/README.md

 <p align="center"><img src="https://github.com/codedesign-webapp/pwa-about/blob/master/images/pwa-logo.png"></p>
 <br><br>

 # 1. What is a book 'Do it!
-Creating a Progressive Web Apps(PWA)'?
+Making Progressive Web Apps(PWAs)'?

 This is an introduction to the book 'Do it!
-Creating Progressive Web Apps(PWA)'.
+Making Progressive Web Apps(PWAs)'.

 <br>